rickstoolbox2014/bind9-generator/README.md

 bind9-generator
 ===============

-Generates complete bind9 configuration files for a simple DNS setup (for Debian).
+Generates relevant bind9 configuration files for a simple DNS setup (for Debian).

 ##Description
 For a simple DNS setup on a recent Debian based system only three bind9 configuration files are involved: